tuyambazejoseph/101028_MSDA9215_Big_Data_Analytics_final_Project/README.md

 6. spark_ecommerce_analytics.ipynb, which contails all the analysis required to use spark. all the files are Jupiter Notebook, n.b: couldn't upload the whole project due to the size issue, any required proof or document by the professor will be provided;
+All Script used during this project are all in above files.